steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 It will disable the serial console, but offer a much more convenient one on the HDMI screen.
-The autoconfiguration of the resolution worked very well.
+The auto-configuration of the resolution worked very well.
 It showed in my old TV, and even on my 2007 LCD monitor that was connected via a HDMI-DVI cable.